EOP-OMB/federal-program-inventory/website/_program/TC.126.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.126
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-In contrast, current law provides a credit equal to 12.5 to 25 percent of wages paid to qualifying employees while on family and medical leave for up to 12 weeks per year.
-In order to qualify for the credit, an employer must have a written policy in place that provides at least two weeks of paid family and medical leave per year for full-time workers; additionally, employers must pay at least 50 percent of an employee’s normal wages while they are on paid leave.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+Foster parents provide a home and care for children who are wards of the State, under contract with the State.
+Under current law, compensation received for this service is excluded from the gross incomes of foster parents; the expenses they incur are nondeductible.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":480000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":500000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":920000000.0}]'
 outlays: null
 permalink: /program/TC.126.html
 popular_name: ''